4est-is-Forrest/square-iron/content/docs/Connectors/module-code.md

 """
 Functions
 """
-#Spawn Authenticated Driver for one or more Snow instance/instances
+#Spawn Authenticated Driver for one or more Snow instances
 def spawn_driver(instances=['instance1'],credentials={},persist=True):
 	"""
 	Functions